-Just like with running, there is no way bedtime can be survived if you are wearing dressy clothing.
+Like with running, there is no way you can survive bedtime if you wear dressy clothing.
 So you must put on the appropriate gear.
 It needs to be breathable—to air out the sweat from wrestling children into their pajamas—and stretchy—my clothing of choice typically gives the 80-year-old grandma vibe.
-But dang it’s comfy.
-Because how else can a mom contort her body next to another little body then slowly slither away without them noticing unless she’s dressed right?
+But dang, it’s comfy.
+Because how else can a mom contort her body next to another little body then slowly slither away without them noticing unless she’s dressed, right?

 4. You have to listen to the right music.

-Everyone knows that in order to stay sane on an extra-long run, you have to have some good and empowering tunes blaring in your ear buds.
-Because the right song can take you from tired to empowered.
-And I can’t help but laugh because that is the EXACT thing I do every night.
+Everyone knows that to stay sane on an extra-long run, you have to have some good and empowering tunes blaring in your earbuds.
+Because the right song can take you from tired to empowered, and I can’t help but laugh because that is the EXACT thing I do every night.
 My song of choice is Rocky’s theme song.
-I listen to it on repeat before I go “fight” through my kids’ excuses for why they were born without the gene for needing sleep.
+I listen to it repeatedly before I go “fight” through my kids’ excuses for why they were born without the gene for needing sleep.

 5. You have to go in with the right mental state.